howl-editor/howl/site/source/doc/api/io/file.md

 ### find_paths (options = {})

 For a directory, returns the relative paths of all files or sub directories within the directory.
+In addition to the paths, a boolean is returned indicated whether the result is partial or not (`true` indicating a partial result and `false` a complete result).
+The result will always be complete, unless the execution is prematurely halted by use of the `on_enter` option.
 In contrast to [find](#find) this will return a table of strings, and not files.
 Compared to find this is also a much more performant operation if all you want is a list of directories or files.
 In order to get any detailed information about type, etc., you will have to instantiate File object, but the basic type of entry (directory or other) can be deduced by looking at end of any path - directories have a trailing separator.
 No guarantees are given with regards to the order of the returned entries.

 `options` allows for additional control of the operation, and can contain the following fields: